-In a herculean enumeration exercise conducted over a year from January 2013 to April 2014, India's Sixth Economic Census revealed the country added 1.92 crore establishments employing 13.1 crore people since 2005.
+In a herculean enumeration exercise conducted over a year from January 2013 to April 2014, India's Sixth Economic Census revealed the country had 5.85 crore establishments employing 13.1 crore people.

 A tabulation conducted by the Ministry of Statistics and Programme Implementation includes all establishments present in the states and UTs.
 It was undertaken eight years after the 5th economic census was carried out in 2005.

-The growths in establishment and jobs have been 41.75 percent and 38.13 percent respectively, since the last economic census.
+The growths in establishment and jobs have been 38.13 percent and 41.75 percent, respectively since the last economic census.
 Their annual growth rates were 5.28 and 4.76 percent respectively.

 The census defines establishments to include units engaged in production and/or distribution of goods and services not for the purpose of sole consumption, which includes various agricultural and non-agricultural activities.